Skip to content

 pip install git+https://github.com/EQuS/jaxquantum.git

-If you are installing on a GPU (NVIDIA, CUDA12), then run this instead:
+If you are installing on a GPU (NVIDIA, CUDA 13), run this instead:

 pip install 'git+https://github.com/EQuS/jaxquantum.git#egg=jaxquantum[gpu]'